PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ### Introduction

 GraphQl is a great tool for building APIs when there is need to give the client more control over the data it needs from the server, where the clients fetch only the data they need in the payload returned by the server.
-[It returns data in a form which closely resembles a grapq, so all data exhanged between client and api should be thought of in terms of graphs](https://graphql.org/learn/thinking-in-graphs/)
+[It returns data in a form which closely resembles a graph, so all data exhanged between client and api should be thought of in terms of graphs](https://graphql.org/learn/thinking-in-graphs/)

 It resolves relations which exist in the business logic of the application with field resolvers only if the client specifically asks that relation to be resolved.
 This means lesser computation required to compute data not specifically needed by clients.(A resolver is basically a function with the same name as the field/relation that it resolves and returns)